 Garden and Landscape grants are intended to support primary research of a specific site.
 Project grants may be used for a broad array of projects including field research, site analysis, botanical surveys, heritage conservation and restoration planning, with the goal of promoting the preservation and understanding of historic gardens and other significant designed landscapes.

-Funds can only be disbursed to individuals, not academic or other institutions, and only on a reimbursement basis, upon submission of receipts, and after the final report has been submitted.
-Funds are available after July 1.
-The final report and receipts must be received by the relevant Director of Studies before June 1.
+Funds can only be disbursed to individuals, not academic or other institutions, and only on a reimbursement basis (upon submission of receipts).
+Submission of a final report is obligatory.
+Funds are available July 1 – June 1 of the award year.
+Funding is non-recurring.

 Qualifications and Conditions